Palm Sunday

 Scripture: John 20:1-18

 Early in the morning on the first day of the week...
-As we receive the gift of resurrection this Easter may we be inspired by the women who experienced resurrection first.
-Early in the morning.
-Set aside some time this week in the morning to meet with God and to listen to God's resurrection hope for your life.
+As we read the Easter story, may we be inspired by the women who were the first to see the resurrected Christ.
+Set aside some time each morning this week to meet with God and to listen to God's resurrection hope for your life.